kaisd63/hello-world/README.md

 # hello-world
-My first program on Github
+My program on Github
-Made change in the readme.md file as to learn how to make change and commit
+deleted and added in the readme.md file as to learn how to make change and commit